Iancheung228/Iancheung228.github.io/_posts/2023-12-21-Batchnorm.md

 Now, adding the word "Internal" before "covariate shift", describes a closely related phenomenon where the distribution of input for an individual layer, changes due to the update of the previous layers' weights.

 Let me introduce a useful framework to think about Neuron Nets.
 We can view the optimization of the entire deep neural network as solving a series of smaller, sequential optimization problems at a layer level.
 A 10-layer NN could be seen as solving 10 smaller optimization problems.
-Each of these smaller optimization problems could be seen as separate, GIVEN the output of the previous layer and accumulation of the gradient w.r.t final loss of the next layer.
+Each of these smaller optimization problems is separate, and the only 2 ingredients we need  **a)** the output of the previous layer and **b)** accumulation of the gradient w.r.t final loss of the next layer.

-Namely, at each layer, the only 2 ingredients we need to solve the smaller optimization problem are **a)** the input (output of the previous layer), and **b)** the accumulated gradient.

 The ICS occurs when the output of the previous layer (input for current layer) changes drastically at each training step, due to the updates of weight in previous layers, stemming from the previous training iteration.
 Let's walk through an example.

 <br/><br/>
 ### Example
-Consider a neural network with 3 neurons with no nonlinearity.
-Let's walk through how backpropagation will update the weights for epoch $$i-1$$ and epoch $$i$$.
+Consider a neural network with 3 layers (each with 1 neuron) with no nonlinearity.
+Let's walk through how backpropagation will update the weights of the 3 layers, for epoch $$i-1$$ and epoch $$i$$.
 #### Notation
 * $$w_c$$ denotes the weight of neuron c